Bort-Millipede/PS2Linux_BrainDump/USB Devices/Optical Drives/README.md

 ## Kernel Configuration

 USB optical drives only work under the 2.2.19 and 2.4.17_mvl21 kernels (see below about kernel 2.2.1).
-For all kernel versions, the following options need to be enabled as modules (with *M*):
+For these kernel versions, the following options need to be enabled as modules (with *M*):
 * ```SCSI support``` -> ```SCSI disk support```
 * ```SCSI support``` -> ```SCSI CD-ROM support```
 * ```USB support``` -> ```USB Mass Storage support```